cch41/cch41/README.md

 I began seriously considering a career switch, and conducted my own research in addition to speaking with friends in the tech industry and alumni of various coding bootcamps.
 After about a year and a half with L.E.K., I decided to fully transition into software engineering and left to enroll in App Academy's immersive 24-week online coding bootcamp.
 While attending I was able to learn about and gain experience working with a plethora of relevant industry languages, frameworks, and tools (detailed below) while also garnering a solid understanding of computer science fundamentals.
 Feel free to reach out if you share these interests or are interested in working together!

-## Find me around the web 🌎 and feel free to get in touch 📫:
+# Find me around the web and feel free to get in touch! 📬 🌎
 <a href="https://www.linkedin.com/in/connor-henderson-833504123/">LinkedIn</a>
 <br>
   <a href="https://angel.co/u/connor-henderson-2">AngelList</a>